DenverCoder1/unedit-for-reddit/README.md

 ### Changes in 3.8.0

--   Added support for deleted and moderator-removed submissions on Redesign and Old Reddit.
+-   Added support for viewing deleted and moderator-removed submissions on Redesign and Old Reddit
+-   Added support for viewing edited submissions in list views (Old Reddit only)
+-   Better error handling and logging
 -   Changed background and foreground color of original posts to be consistent across all posts and themes

 ### Changes in 3.7.3